blergarator/image-overlay/README.md

 - ```python run.py```
 - Open a browser and pass in the apropriate URL with QueryString params:  ```http://127.0.0.1:5000/?i=some%20name&g=1234567```

 We want you to succeed and to succeed easily!
-We're happy to give you this stuff rather than making you "deduce" it somehow.
-Probably a half hour together setting this up would square you away to start up.
+Please reach out with any questions or comments

 # Contributing